Grogu22/PL-RAG/README.md

 # PL-RAG
-Simple RAG app to demonstrate functionalities using PL md files
+Simple RAG CLI app to demonstrate RAG functionalities on PL files from Wikipedia

+## Instructions: